 - 3 Tablespoons sugar

-- 1 3/4 teaspoons cinnamon
+- 1 ¾ teaspoons cinnamon

-- 1/2 teaspoon ginger
+- ½ teaspoon ground ginger

-- 1/3 teaspoon nutmeg
+- ⅓ teaspoon nutmeg

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 3 Tablespoons pumpkin puree

-- 1 1/2 cups non-dairy milk
+- 1 ½ cups non-dairy milk or water

-- 3/4 cup dairy free chocolate chips
+- ¾ cup dairy free chocolate chips

 - vegan buttery spread for frying

-In a large bowl, whisk together the flour, baking powder, sugar, cinnamon, ginger, nutmeg, and salt.
+- In a large bowl, whisk together the flour, baking powder, sugar, cinnamon, ginger, nutmeg, and salt.

-Place a tablespoon of vegan buttery spread in a large skillet, and turn the burner to medium heat.
+- Place a tablespoon of vegan buttery spread in a large skillet, and turn the burner to medium heat.

-Once the buttery spread is sizzling, spoon the batter into the pan, making the pancakes about four inches in diameter.
+- Once the buttery spread is sizzling, spoon the batter into the pan, making the pancakes about four inches in diameter.

-When the edges of the pancakes look cooked, flip them over.
+- When the edges of the pancakes look cooked, flip them over.
 It may take about three minutes on each side as these are very moist due to the pumpkin.